Why doesn’t God just show himself?

 “Power can do everything but the most important thing: it cannot control love…In a concentration camp, the guards posses almost unlimited power.
 By applying force, they can make you renounce your God, curse your family, work without pay…kill and then bury your closest friend or even your own mother.
 All this is within their power.
 Only one thing is not: they cannot force you to love them.
 This fact may help explain why God sometimes seems shy to use his power.
 He created us to love him, but his most impressive displays of miracle—the kind we may secretly long for—do nothing to foster that love.
 As Douglas John Hall has put it, ‘God’s problem is not that God is not able to do certain things.
 God’s problem is that God loves.
 Love complicates the life of God as it complicates every life.’”

 In short, it all boils down to free will.
 If God made us unable to deny his existence, we would be unable to choose to love Him.
 Frequent, “impressive displays of miracle” would go further than merely doing “nothing to foster love.”
-Rather, they would render us much less able to choose to love God.
+Rather, they would render us much less able to freely choose to love God, or to reject him.
 It would take a fool indeed to reject a God whose existence is completely undeniable.

 And if we could not deny God, we would be nothing more than puppets.
 Why would God want to seek to be in relationship with puppets?